llvm/llvm-blog-www/content/posts/2023-09-19-Diagnostic-Improvements-in-Clang-17.md

 `%b` and `%B` are new formats for printing binary representations of integers specified in the ISO C23 draft.
 There are already several libc implementations available that support this format. (glibc >= 2.35, for example)

-Clang 17 recognizes this new format to align with those libc implementations.
+Clang 16 already recognizes `%b` and `%llb` as valid format specifiers but handles `%lb` as invalid.
+Clang 17 recognizes `%lb` and `%lB` to avoid false positive warnings and to emit correct fix-it hints.

 Commit: https://reviews.llvm.org/D148779 (Fangrui Song)